planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/index.rst

 We have already seen automatic/generic styles in action with the layers loaded in previous sections.
 In this section we will discuss how those styles are generated.

 GeoServer uses the Styled Layer Descriptor (:term:`SLD`) markup language to describe geospatial data.
 We will first explain basic SLD syntax and then show how to create and edit styles manually in GeoServer.
-Finally, we will introduce GeoExplorer, a browser-based apllication that contains a graphical style editor.
+Next we will show a new alternate markup language called YSLD, and its improvements over SLD.
+Finally, we will show GeoExplorer, a browser-based apllication that contains a graphical style editor.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    sld
+   ysld
    styles
    geoexplorer